Will Our Cat Climb?

-Yes, they will based on our experience & customer feedback - climbing comes instinctively to cats so we've only ever heard of a couple of instances where cats didn't want to climb.
+Yes, based on our experience & customer feedback your cat will climb - we've only ever heard of a couple of instances where cats didn't want to climb.

-If you want to check out you cats climbing prowess then one way of doing this is to roll up a rug, hold it upright & see if your cat takes off.
+A simple way of testing your cat's climbing instinct is to roll up a rug, hold it upright & see if your cat takes off.

 How long can we expect our Hicat® to last?